snowplow/documentation/docs/collecting-data/collecting-from-own-applications/javascript-trackers/javascript-tracker/javascript-tracker-v3/plugins/snowplow-ecommerce/index.md

 window.snowplow("setPageType:{trackerName}", { type, language, locale });
 ```

-After setting the Page context, it will getting attached to every consecutive Snowplow event.
+After setting the Page context, it will be attached to every subsequent Snowplow event.

 ### setEcommerceUser